 Do not forget to check the calendar and schedules for the guided visits to shelters with cave paintings.
+The Cave Art Visitor Centre in Colungo offers information and activities realted to cave art and the societies that created it.
+It is also the departure point for guided visits of local prehistoric paintings.

 The hollows in their deep canyons were chosen by prehistoric people to express their creative genius and their beliefs, through enigmatic representations of animals, human beings and signs painted on the walls.
 This great rock sanctuary had a magical meaning for groups of hunters from the Palaeolithic era who lived there over 22,000 years ago and its importance continued through the Neolithic and the Bronze Age.
 All left their mark so it’s possible to see all the classical styles of European Prehistory in a relatively small area close to the River Vero: Palaeolithic, Levantine and Schematic art.